Ivanti-Community/CoreCollectorSDK/README.md

 See these tests to get a better idea of how these new mappers can be used.

-# About the Samples
-Check out the Collector.SDK.Samples.Console for Active Directory and Kafka collectors.

 # About the Tests

 Test: PipedConverters_PipedArray_Success